DespawnEngine/DespawnEngine/README.md

 # DespawnEngine
-Open source voxel game engine.
-Planned to be actually useful for developers.
+Open-source voxel game engine.
+Planned to be a one-stop shop for developers, with flexibility, high-performance, and freedom to sell games without annoying restrictions.

-This engine uses Rust + Vulkano.
+Focused on block-based, grid-aligned worlds, including fully destructible and placeable terrain.

+Built in Rust + Vulkano to take advantage of modern hardware.